pushex-project/pushex/guides/usage/deployment.md

 Local socket transports will be sent a disconnect broadcast.
 The client will automatically start reconnecting to establish the connection.
-It is important that your load balancer does not send any new connections to the old node or it will not be able to shutdown cleanly.
+It is important that your load balancer does not send any new connections to the old node or they will fail because the web server will not accept new connections.

 ## Recommendations